ndleon09/AdsWizzManager/README.md

 AdsWizzManager uses ARC (Automatic Reference Counting).

-If you are using AdsWizzManager in your non-arc project, you will need to set a -fobjc-arc compiler flag on all of the LPGoogleFunctions source files.
+If you are using AdsWizzManager in your non-arc project, you will need to set a -fobjc-arc compiler flag on all of the AdsWizzManager source files.

 To set a compiler flag in Xcode, go to your active target and select the "Build Phases" tab.
 Now select all AdsWizzManager source files, press Enter, insert -fobjc-arc and then "Done" to disable ARC for AdsWizzManager.